-As online learning continues, so has student testing anxiety.
-Students have concerns about the technology, the process and the presence of live proctors.
+As online learning continues to grow, so has testing anxiety.
+Learners have concerns about the technology, the process and the presence of live proctors.

 But online proctoring doesn’t need to add to the stress of test-taking.
-When educational institutions create the proper environment and prepare students for online assessments, students report that having a live proctor can actually reduce anxiety.
-Further, effective proctor training can build student confidence.
+When institutions create the proper environment and prepare test takers for online assessments, they report that having a live proctor can actually reduce anxiety.
+Further, effective proctor training can build confidence.

-To learn more about student anxiety during a proctored online exam, Honorlock conducted a student survey.
+To learn more about test anxiety during a proctored online exam, Honorlock conducted a survey.
 Jordan Adair, VP of Product at Honorlock, recently sat down with Tests and the Rest podcast to share the survey results and discuss how remote proctors can help reduce test anxiety.

 What is test anxiety?

-Test anxiety is any physical and emotional reaction that negatively impacts a student’s ability to perform well on a test.
+Test anxiety is any physical and emotional reaction that negatively impacts a test takers ability to perform well on a test.

-5 key learnings from the student test anxiety survey:
+5 key learnings from the test anxiety survey:

-1. How do students react to proctored online exams?
+1. How do test takers react to proctored online exams?

-Regardless of how well-prepared a student is for a test, many still feel a sense of testing anxiety.
+Regardless of how well-prepared the test taker is, many still feel a sense of anxiety.

-In the online proctoring space, this is often increased, as students may be unfamiliar with the proctoring system or the method of proctoring that will be used on a particular exam.
-The findings indicated that even well-prepared students are likely to feel anxious heading into a proctored assessment, with 64% agreeing or strongly agreeing with the statement “taking an online test makes me nervous.”
+In the online proctoring space, this is often increased, as test takers may be unfamiliar with the online proctoring system or the method of proctoring that will be used on a particular exam.
+The findings indicated that even well-prepared test takers are likely to feel anxious heading into a proctored assessment, with 64% agreeing or strongly agreeing with the statement “taking an online test makes me nervous.”

 2. Does the environment affect test anxiety?

-Students experience testing anxiety both in-person and online, so it isn’t just the environment.
-The increase in online assessments has heightened anxiety due to student concerns about the technology, the testing process, and the presence of live test proctors.
+Test takers experience testing anxiety both in-person and online, so it isn’t just the environment.
+The increase in online assessments has heightened anxiety due to concerns about the technology, the testing process, and the presence of live test proctors.

 It mostly stems from not understanding how online proctoring works and not knowing what to expect.